cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 is required input so exposed IP addresses are fetched using *get_capability* function, ie:\
 ``{ get_capability: [ { get_input: fortigate_vm_deployment_name }, vm_public_ip_address] }``

+``VNFM-Fortigate-Conf.yaml`` is responsible for applying base configuration for newly created FortiGate VM.
+It configures all of the interfaces.
+It consists of one node:
+1. *fortigate_vnf_config* - Applies base configuration for Fortigate (VNF name change and basic configuration to interfaces) using [fortigate-baseline.txt](Resources/templates/fortigate-baseline.txt) file.

 ### Inputs

 * *fortigate_vm_deployment_name* - Name of Fortigate Provisioning deployment - default: VNFM-Fortigate-Prov-Azure-vm

 ### Install
-``VNFM-Fortigate-Conf.yaml`` is responsible for applying the configuration for newly created FortiGate VM.
-It configures all of the interfaces.

 ``cfy install VNFM-Fortigate-Conf.yaml -b VNFM-Fortigate-Conf``